“Continue earnestly in prayer, being vigilant in it with thanksgiving”

 1 Thessalonians 5:17, “Pray without ceasing.”

-God wants us to acquire a habit of prayer.
+God wants us to acquire a persistent habit of prayer.

-This does not mean that God wants us to do nothing but pray.
-God does expect us to develop a habit of prayer.
+Persistent prayer does not mean that God wants us to do nothing but pray, but He expects us to develop a habit of prayer.
 God wants us to keep the receiver off the hook.
-He wants us to keep in touch with heavenly Headquarters.
-He wants us to keep in touch.
+He wants us to stay in touch with heavenly Headquarters.
+He wants us to keep in touch with Him.